daffi1238/web_hacking/XSS/README.md

 Context, we have a XSS but in a pages where we can not exploit nothing at begin... but If you use an iframe to cover the whole web and show the new web.
 This way we make the user execute the script in the top level.
 Cons:
-- Url never change even if we navigate over others webs -> HTML5 allow you change the url in the browser!  `window.history.pushState()`
+- Url never change even if we navigate over others webs -> HTML5 allow you change the url in the browser!  `window.history.pushState()` (Not the domain my friend!)

 Example of this kind of attack: http://blog.kotowicz.net/2010/11/xss-track-how-to-quietly-track-whole.html